 ON THE MEANS OF ATTRACTING OTHERS TO ONE'S SELF.

-- Chapter I. On Personal Adornment, subjugating the hearts of others, and c medicines. - II.
-Of the Means of exciting Desire, and of the ways of enlarging t Lingam.
+Chapter I. On Personal Adornment, subjugating the hearts of others, and of tonic medicines. " II.
+Of the Means of exciting Desire, and of the ways of enlarging the Lingam.
 Miscellaneous Experiments and Receipts.